icflorescu/openshift-cartridge-mongodb/README.md

 **Q**: I'm getting the error *Cannot download, must be smaller than 20480 bytes* while trying to deploy the cartridge to OpenShift.
 What am I doing wrong?

-**A**: You're probably trying to use the URL `https://github.com/icflorescu/openshift-cartridge-mongodb` instead of `http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mongodb`.
+**A**: You're probably trying to use the URL `https://github.com/icflorescu/openshift-cartridge-mongodb` instead of `https://raw.githubusercontent.com/icflorescu/openshift-cartridge-mongodb/master/metadata/manifest.yml`.
 A common mistake for people not paying sufficient attention while trying to use a custom cartridge for the first time.

+---

 **Q**: How do I change the default `mongod` options?

-**A**: `ssh` into the gear (see [here](http://stackoverflow.com/questions/22759655/how-to-ssh-into-ha-application-gears) how if you're not running this cartirdge in your primary application gear), edit the [control script](https://github.com/icflorescu/openshift-cartridge-mongodb/blob/master/bin/control) with `nano mongodb/bin/control` and make sure to restart afterwards.
+**A**: `ssh` to the MongoDB gear, edit the [control script](https://github.com/icflorescu/openshift-cartridge-mongodb/blob/master/bin/control) with `nano mongodb/bin/control` and make sure to restart afterwards.

+---

+**Q:** How can I `ssh` to a MongoDB cartridge running in a secondary application gear?

+**A:** You can discover the secondary gear URL by running `rhc app show appname --gears`.

+If you're

 ## Related